aw632/ShadowDefense/AndrewNet/instructions.md

 **Regime TEST_C** tests the model on adversarial images from the test set, with added Gaussian noise $\mu = 0, \sigma = \frac{\sigma_{\text{train}}}{2}$, where $\sigma_{\text{train}}$ is the standard deviation of all pixels in all channels in the training set.

+### Repeated Testing

+An editable `test.sh` file is provided to train and test the same regime multiple times in order to get a sample of possible results.
+It can be called with `bash test.sh`.
+Ensure that it has permissions to execute with `chmod u+x test.sh`.

 ## Results

 If you are using Regime TRAIN, then results are saved into `./checkpoints` with the time that training was finished.

-The file `zresults.pkl` contains a dictionary `results` with the filenames of models as keys and their accuracies as values.
+The file `zresults.json` contains a dictionary with the filenames of models as keys and their training accuracies as values.
 Confidence bars on the accuracy can be calculated from here.

 If you are using one of the testing regimes, then a `.json` file containing statistics will be saved into `./testing_results`.